eclipse-archived/ceylon-lang.org/blog/2015-11-30-weld-guice.md

 So if you want dependency injection in Ceylon today, you're going to have to use a container written in Java.
-Fortunately, Ceylon 1.2 has features excellent interoperation with Java that this results in barely any friction at all.
-Surely someone will write a dependency injection container in Ceylon _some day_, but as we're about to see, there's no urgency at all.
+Fortunately, Ceylon 1.2 features such excellent interoperation with Java that this results in barely any friction at all.
+Surely someone will write a dependency injection container in Ceylon _some day_, but, as we're about to see, there's no urgency at all.

 I'm going to explore: